BongominErickJuma/restaurant/api.md

 }
 }

-# API TO LOGIN USER / working
+# API TO LOGIN USER

 # Endpoint